opensim/opensim/README.txt

 By default your sim will be running on http://127.0.0.1:9000.
 To use your OpenSim add -loginuri http://127.0.0.1:9000 to your second life client (running on the same machine as your OpenSim).
+To login, use the same avatar details that you gave to the "create user" console command.

 == Bug reports ==